 Baptisms, Marriages & Burials on a single CD

 In early 2012 we published a three-CD set for all the Wiltshire parish register marriages to 1837.
 The series has been well received, but there are those who have wanted more localised availability of marriages with baptisms and burials.

-For spring 2014 we are launching the first 10 titles of a new county-wide series of 37 CDs.
-Each title will covers baptisms, marriages and burials, up to 1837, for one or more parishes providing a broadly similar total number of entries and geographical proximity.
-Although the CDs provide information that is already available in other formats, this series brings Wiltshire parish records together in one medium for the first time.
-We expect to publish a further 16 titles during 2014; thereafter release will be made as suitable baptism and burial transcriptions become available.
+We have now published 16 titles of a new county-wide series of 37 CDs.
+Each title covers baptisms, marriages and burials, up to 1837, for one or more parishes providing a broadly similar total number of entries and geographical proximity.
+Although the CDs provide information that is already available in other formats and elsewhere, this series brings Wiltshire parish records together in one medium for the first time.
+Further titles will be published as suitable baptism and burial transcriptions become available.

 The information is presented as a single pdf file, which can be opened by any device that has a CD drive and Acrobat Reader software installed.
 There is no installation and the CDs can be used on both Windows, including 8, and Apple MAC computers.

 In addition to the full transcripts, there are parish indexes for baptisms, brides, grooms and burials.
 As a bonus there is a master name index covering all events on the CD, together with a surname listing of all surnames used on the CD.
 Required entries can be found using standard Search or Find facilities.

 Each CD costs £15, not including postage and packing.
 The published titles are:

 CMB 3 Alvediston, Ansty, Berwick St John, Donhead St Andrew, Donhead St Mary, Ebbesbourne Wake, Fonthill Gifford, Semley, Swallowcliffe, Tisbury & Tollard Royal.